-Top 12 Herbal Teas
+Top 12 Wellness Teas

 Pinpointing its exact origin is difficult, but historians estimate tea was discovered more than 5,000 years ago in Southeast China, Tibet or Northern India.
 Though accounts of its earliest usage are more based on legend than verifiable historical fact, tea is enjoyed throughout the world and in some cases, it's become a part of the fabric of the various cultures that enjoy its many virtues.